 A set of tools and resources are available to support existing mentoring activity and to encourage new schemes to develop.

 Learning Analytics sought to ethically collect, analyse the ‘big data’ on how students interact with their learning environments influences success.
 To date, most learning analytics initiatives have been aimed at predicting the student behaviours that generate retention.
 The project has taken the approach of using Learning Analytics to encourage effective study behaviours.
 This project will continue throughout 2017/18 under the PESE Impact Board.
 You can get updates on the project via the dedicated webpages.

 The project sought to improve a range of transactional aspects of the relationship between online distance and part-time postgraduate taught students and the University, focused on areas including student enrolment and registration, induction, technology enhanced learning, opportunities for student voice and access to support services and facilities.
 It covered all faculties including both academic and professional services staff.

-BrookesID is a co-curricular scheme that allows students to engage with activities outside of their area of study and receive recognition to their efforts.
+BrookesEDGE is a co-curricular scheme that allows students to engage with activities outside of their area of study and receive recognition to their efforts.
 Activities are aligned to Oxford Brookes' guiding principles.
-Students interact with the scheme via the BrookesID app, which allows them to browse and enroll on activities and monitor their own achievements throughout their studies.
+Students interact with the scheme via the BrookesEDGE app, which allows them to browse and enroll on activities and monitor their own achievements throughout their studies.